Homogenization of elasto-plastic plate equations with vanishing hardening: Introduction

 The structure of the paper is as follows. \Cref{preliminaries and notation} introduces our notation and recalls some preliminary results on convex functions of measures, disintegration of Radon measures, as well as some auxiliary claims about stress tensors.
-In \Cref{limit of quasistatic evolutions - h to 0} we formulate the three-dimensional elasto-plastic plate model with hardening, perform the rescaling, and study the quasistatic evolution of the thin plate.
-We justify the model via evolutionary $\Gamma$--convergence, i.e. we establish compactness and lower semicontinuity results, and construct an appropriate recovery sequence.
-The section concludes with a characterization of the limiting quasistatic evolution and admissible stress configurations, including a formulation in terms of in-plane and out-of-plane displacements and plastic strains.
+In \Cref{limit of quasistatic evolutions - h to 0} we formulate the three-dimensional elasto-plastic plate model with hardening and study the quasistatic evolution of the thin plate.
+We justify the plate model via $\Gamma$--convergence.
+The section concludes with a characterization of the limiting quasistatic evolution and admissible stress configurations through the formulation in terms of in-plane and out-of-plane displacements and plastic strains.
+The main result of \Cref{limit of quasistatic evolutions - h to 0} is \Cref{main result 1} (see also \Cref{improved convergence}).
 This derived model of a heterogeous elasto-plastic plate with hardening is then used as a starting point for the analysis in \Cref{limit of quasistatic evolutions - eps to 0}, which is devoted to the simultaneous homogenization and vanishing of hardening effects in materials with periodic microstructure.
 We make use of two-scale convergence and unfolding techniques of symmetrized gradients of $BD$ function and Hessians of $BH$ functions.
-Furthermore, we discuss semicontinuity of the dissipation functional, duality between stress and plastic strain, as well as a two-scale version of the principle of maximum plastic work in the absence of any assumption on the ordering of the phases.
-Eventually, at the end of the section we prove the main result of the paper (\Cref{main result 2}), where we show the convergence of quasistatic evolutions to the limiting quasistatic evolution.
+Furthermore, we discuss semicontinuity of the dissipation functional, duality between stress and plastic strain, as well as a two-scale version of the lower bound of dissipation functional in the absence of any assumption on the ordering of the phases.
+Eventually, at the end of the section we prove the main result of the paper \Cref{main result 2} (see also \Cref{cor improved 2}), where we show the convergence of quasistatic evolutions to the limiting quasistatic evolution.
+As a by product of our analysis one can easily see the limit homogenized plate model in the case of non-vanishing hardening, the result which is to the best of our knowledge not present in the literature.